As a stakeholder of an asset, you can participate in an ongoing workflow for the asset.

 2Click Start.

 The Lifecycle value of the associated asset changes according to how the administrator has designed the workflow in Metadata Command Center.
-The system starts the workflow associated with the asset and notifies the user that is defined next in the workflow.
+The system starts the workflow associated with the asset and notifies the stakeholder that is defined next in the workflow.

 3To perform an action on the ticket, click the corresponding action button.